Logo

 1. Forecast your cash flow so that you can make key operational changes to grow your company and potentially secure financing when necessary.

-2. Budget so that you can better keep track of your cash outflows, which will have a direct impact on free cash flow
+2. Budget so that you can better keep track of your cash outflows, which will have a direct impact on free cash flow.
+To increase a manufacturing business cash flow, budgeting should also include monitoring inventory levels and streamlining production processes to reduce excess costs.

 Cash flow for small business is one of the most important financial metrics that you can monitor.
 If you have high free cash flow, it will be easier to grow your operations and stay away from debt.